2 Esdras: Usage

 The book is found in the Orthodox Slavonic Bible (Ostrog Bible, Elizabeth Bible, and later consequently Russian Synodal Bible).
 2 Esdras is in the Apocrypha of the King James Version, and Pope Clement VIII placed it in an appendix to the Vulgate along with 3 Esdras and the Prayer of Manasseh "lest they perish entirely".
-The chapters corresponding to 4 Ezra, i.e. 2 Esdras 3–14, make up the Book of II Izra, aka Izra Sutuel, canonical in the Ethiopian Orthodox Church; it was also widely cited by early Fathers of the Church, particularly Ambrose of Milan, as the 'third book of Esdras'.
+The chapters corresponding to 4 Ezra, i.e. 2 Esdras 3–14, make up the Book of II Izra, aka Izra Sutuel, canonical in the Orthodox Tewahedo churches; it was also widely cited by the early Church Fathers, particularly Ambrose, as the 'third book of Esdras'.
 Jerome states that it is apocryphal.
 It may also be found in many larger English Bibles included as part of the Biblical apocrypha, as they exist in the King James Version, the Revised Version, the Revised Standard Version, and the earliest editions of the Catholic Douay–Rheims Bible, among others.

-The introitus of the traditional Requiem Mass of the Extraordinary Form of the 1962 Missal in the Catholic Church is loosely based on 2:34–35: "Eternal rest grant unto them, O Lord, and let perpetual light shine upon them."
+The introitus of the traditional Requiem of the Extraordinary Form of the 1962 Tridentine Missal of the Catholic Church is loosely based on 2:34–35: "Eternal rest grant unto them, O Lord, and let perpetual light shine upon them."
 Several other liturgical prayers are taken from the book.
 The same chapter, verses 36 and 37, is cited in the Introit of Pentecost Tuesday, "Accipite jucunditatem gloriae vestrae, alleluia: gratias agentes Deo, alleluia: qui vos ad caelestia regna vocavit, alleluia, alleluia, alleluia.
 Ps.
 77 Attendite, popule meus, legem meam: inclinate aurem vestram in verba oris mei.
 Gloria Patri.
 Accipite. – Receive the delight of your glory, alleluia, giving thanks to God, alleluia, Who hath called ye to the heavenly kingdoms, alleluia, alleluia, alleluia.
 Psalm 77 Attend, O my people, to my law: incline your ears to the words of my mouth.
 Glory be.
 Receive.”
 The Alleluia verse Crastina die for the Vigil Mass of Christmas in the Roman Missal is taken from chapter 16, verse 52.

-Christopher Columbus quoted verse 6:42, which describes the Earth as being created with six parts land and one part water, in his appeal to the Catholic Monarchs for financial support for his first voyage of exploration.
+Christopher Columbus quoted verse 6:42, which describes the Earth as created with six parts land and one part water, in his appeal to the Catholic Monarchs for financial support for his first voyage of exploration.

 The book is appointed as a scripture reading in the Ordinariate’s Evensong service for All Hallows' Eve.

-The work is included in the NRSV-based Renovaré Spiritual Formation Bible.
+The work is included in the New Revised Standard Version-based The Life with God Study Bible.